SimpleLuke/100-days-of-code/README.md

 **Thoughts**: When I was doing exercises with Vanilia JavaScript, I keep thinking "it would be much easier if I use ReactJs".
 But I think I should master Vanilia JavaScript before I depend on other libraries and frameworks.

+### Day 53:  September 25, 2022

+**Today's Progress**: Back to the basic, take some revision about JavaScript concept

+**Thoughts**: I finished the basic JavaScript revisition today.
+Amazing to see ECMASCript improves every year.